GREASE INTERCEPTOR PUMPING IN DALLAS

 Without modern grease interceptors and related equipment, the city’s sewage system would be choked by insoluble grease, with massive amounts of fat and oil waste and food solids flooding the system each day, until it would eventually become overwhelmed and come grinding to a halt.
 Through the en genius engineering and hard work of experts, these devices effectively trap these contaminants before they can even reach the sewer pipe.
 The law requires this for the protection and integrity of the city’s sewage system.

 What kind of schedule should I maintain to properly keep my grease trap within compliance of the law?

 Local authorities are dead serious about preventing grease, oil and food solid waste from entering the sewage system.
 Any blockage caused by these contaminants, as well as any oil spills, are almost certain to be met with stiff fines or even forced closures, until compliance is met.
 Your maintenance schedule depends upon the size of your containment enclosure and the amount of oily and/or greasy food you are preparing.
 Of course, if you’re operating a restaurant catering to vegans, the interval between cleanings will be drastically increased.

 Because of these differences, your food service establishment could require monthly pumping and cleaning, that is, if you prepare food using lots of oil and/or grease, or you may just need to pump it twice per year, if you seldom use grease or oil for your preparation.
 Most jurisdictions require that your containment tanks never exceed 30% of capacity.
 So, the rule of thumb is to pump and clean when yours reaches 25%

 The “25%” Factor.

-Due to the increased risk of hazardous overflow of grease, oil and food solids into the sewer system or into the environment when the grease trap tank capacity reaches 30%, a 25% industry standard was implemented to avoid the chance of such an event occuring.
+Due to the increased risk of hazardous overflow of grease, oil and food solids into the sewer system or into the environment when the grease trap tank capacity reaches 30%, a 25% industry standard was implemented to avoid the chance of such an event occurring.
 Keeping the amount below the 30% threshold is a prudent safety requirement to avoid problems later down the line.